Grails-Plugin-Consortium/grails-cxf-client/readme.md

 Once the plugin is installed and you have your jaxb objects and cxf client port interface in your path (lib or src), you need to add the following to the Config.groovy of your project:

-    cxf {
-        client {
-            [beanName] {
+    cxf:
+        client:
+            [beanName]:
-                clientInterface = [package and name of wsdl2java -client generated port interface class] serviceEndpointAddress = [url for the service]
+                clientInterface: [package and name of wsdl2java -client generated port interface class]
-                username = [username] //optional - used when secured is true - currently wss4j interceptor password = [password] //optional - used when secured is true - currently wss4j interceptor securityInterceptor = [text name of custom bean to use] //optional - defaults to wss4j interceptor inInterceptors = [list of cxf in interceptors to add to the client] //optional - defaults to [] outInterceptors = [list of cxf out interceptors to add to the client] //optional - defaults to [] inFaultInterceptors = [list of cxf in fault interceptors to add to the client] //optional - defaults to [] outFaultInterceptors = [list of cxf out fault interceptors to add to the client] //optional - defaults to [] enableDefaultLoggingInterceptors = [turn on or off default in/out logging] //optional - defaults to true secured = [true or false] //optional - defaults to false connectionTimeout = [Number of milliseconds to wait for connection] //optional - Defaults to 60000 (use 0 to wait infinitely) receiveTimeout = [Number of milliseconds to wait to receive a response] //optional - Defaults to 30000 (use 0 to wait infinitely) allowChunking = [true or false] //optional - defaults to false contentType = [String value of http content type] - defaults to 'text/xml; charset=UTF8' httpClientPolicy = [text name of custom bean to use] //optional - defaults to null authorizationPolicy = [text name of custom bean to use] //optional - defaults to null proxyFactoryBindingId = [binding id uri if required] //optional - defaults to null mtomEnabled = [flag to enable mtom] //optional - defaults to false secureSocketProtocol = [socket protocol to use for secure service] //optional - defaults to null wsdlServiceName = [set to enable mime type mapping] //optional - defaults to null wsdlEndpointName = [may be needed for correct wsdl initialization] //optional - defaults to null requestContext = [Setting a Request Context Property on the Client Side] //optional - defaults to [:] tlsClientParameters = [conduit settings for secure services] //optional - defaults to [:]
+                serviceEndpointAddress: [url for the service]
+                username: [username] //optional - used when secured is true - currently wss4j interceptor
+                password: [password] //optional - used when secured is true - currently wss4j interceptor
+                securityInterceptor: [text name of custom bean to use] //optional - defaults to wss4j interceptor
+                inInterceptors: [list of cxf in interceptors to add to the client] //optional - defaults to []
+                outInterceptors: [list of cxf out interceptors to add to the client] //optional - defaults to []
+                inFaultInterceptors: [list of cxf in fault interceptors to add to the client] //optional - defaults to []
+                outFaultInterceptors: [list of cxf out fault interceptors to add to the client] //optional - defaults to []
+                enableDefaultLoggingInterceptors: [turn on or off default in/out logging] //optional - defaults to true
+                secured: [true or false] //optional - defaults to false
+                connectionTimeout: [Number of milliseconds to wait for connection] //optional - Defaults to 60000 (use 0 to wait infinitely)
+                receiveTimeout: [Number of milliseconds to wait to receive a response] //optional - Defaults to 30000 (use 0 to wait infinitely)
+                allowChunking: [true or false] //optional - defaults to false
+                contentType: [String value of http content type] - defaults to 'text/xml; charset=UTF8'
+                httpClientPolicy: [text name of custom bean to use] //optional - defaults to null
+                authorizationPolicy: [text name of custom bean to use] //optional - defaults to null
+                proxyFactoryBindingId: [binding id uri if required] //optional - defaults to null
+                mtomEnabled: [flag to enable mtom] //optional - defaults to false
+                secureSocketProtocol: [socket protocol to use for secure service] //optional - defaults to null
+                wsdlServiceName: [set to enable mime type mapping] //optional - defaults to null
+                wsdlEndpointName: [may be needed for correct wsdl initialization] //optional - defaults to null
+                requestContext: [Setting a Request Context Property on the Client Side] //optional - defaults to [:]
+                tlsClientParameters: [conduit settings for secure services] //optional - defaults to [:]

                 //wsdl config
-                wsdl = [location of the wsdl either locally relative to project home dir or a url] //optional - only used by wsdl2java script wsdlArgs = [custom list of args to pass in seperated by space such as ["-autoNameResolution", "-validate"]] //optional - only used by wsdl2java script namespace = [package name to use for generated classes] //optional - uses packages from wsdl if not provided client = [true or false] //optional - used to tell wsdl2java to output sample clients, usually not needed - defaults to false bindingFile = [Specifies JAXWS or JAXB binding file or XMLBeans context file] //optional outputDir = [location to output generated files] //optional - defaults to src/java }
+                wsdl: [location of the wsdl either locally relative to project home dir or a url] //optional - only used by wsdl2java script
+                wsdlArgs: [custom list of args to pass in seperated by space such as ["-autoNameResolution", "-validate"]] //optional - only used by wsdl2java script
-        }
-    }
+                namespace: [package name to use for generated classes] //optional - uses packages from wsdl if not provided
+                client: [true or false] //optional - used to tell wsdl2java to output sample clients, usually not needed - defaults to false
+                bindingFile: [Specifies JAXWS or JAXB binding file or XMLBeans context file] //optional
+                outputDir: [location to output generated files] //optional - defaults to src/java

 Config used at runtime to invoke service.